 Frequently Asked Questions: Fundraising Disclosure

-Our 50,000 sq ft facility is located in Titusville, FL and houses The American Police Hall of Fame & Museum, The National Association of Chiefs of Police (NACOP), The American Federation of Police & Concerned Citizens (AFP&CC).
+Our 50,000 sq ft facility is located at 6350 Horizon Drive, Titusville, FL and houses The American Police Hall of Fame & Museum, The National Association of Chiefs of Police (NACOP), The American Federation of Police & Concerned Citizens (AFP&CC).
 NACOP and its sister organization AFP&CC are headquartered inside the American Police Hall of Fame building.

 Both organizations are 501(c)(3) non-profit operations (approved and overseen by the IRS) that serve law enforcement agencies and families in all 50 states and Puerto Rico – but because we are NOT professional fundraisers and we do not rely on tax dollars, we depend on private donations and we do this through professional 3rd party, fee-based partners who are experts in their fields.
 Thus, you may get a phone call or a mailer from an organization representing us.